ncatlab/nlab-content/pages/4/1/2/2/2214/content.md

 * [[Rafael Borowiecki]]: Replied to Zoran's question.

-* [[Zoran ?koda]]: put a query into the [[Timeline of category theory and related mathematics|Timeline]] entry: at numdam one can find the Cartan Sem from 1948, but I can not find there the write up of sheaf theory those some related notions in non-sheaf language can be easily found.
+* [[Zoran Škoda]]: put a query into the [[Timeline of category theory and related mathematics|Timeline]] entry: at numdam one can find the Cartan Sem from 1948, but I can not find there the write up of sheaf theory those some related notions in non-sheaf language can be easily found.
 Am I blind ? [numdam 1948 Cartan Sem](http://www.numdam.org/numdam-bin/feuilleter?id=SHC_1948-1949__1_).
 Timeline claims 1948 WRITE-UP.
 So where it is ?

 * [[Urs Schreiber]]